zpetsrillo/pirate-bot/README.md

  - vote X: vote to watch movie
  - schedule mm-dd hh:mm : schedule next viewing
  - my watched: list of all movies you have watched
- - my suggested: list of all movies you have suggested
+ - my added: list of all movies you have added

 #### Movie